Ondiveeran

 Ondiveeran Pagadai (or Ondi Veeran) (died 20 August 1771) was an Indian commander-in-chief who fought against the British East India Company in Tamil Nadu.

 Ondiveeran came from the Arunthathiyar community and is viewed by them as a hero.
 Pressure from the Arunthathiyars led the Government of Tamil Nadu to build a memorial to him in Tirunelveli district.
-The community's efforts to obtain a monument included public protests.
 The foundation stone for the memorial was laid in 2011.

-commemorative Postage stamp
+Commemorative postage stamp

-India Post issued a commemorative Postage stamp of Denomination Rs5 on Ondiveeran on 20.08.2022.
+India Post issued a commemorative postage stamp of denomination ₹5, released by Tamil Nadu Governor R.N.Ravi featuring Ondiveeran in 2022.